Shailesh8008/ShopBag/README.md

 npm install
 ```

-Create .env file in backend directory and write your own credentials
+Create .env file in backend directory and replace values with your own credentials.
-You can choose *dev* for development and *prod* for production for **ENV** variable
+You can choose *dev* for development and *prod* for production in the value of **ENV** variable

 ```bash
 DB=your_connection_string